logbasex/coding-notes/web-development/backend/search-engine/elasticsearch/setup/sharding/shards.md

 ### Replica Shards
 - **Purpose**: Replica shards are copies of the primary shards.
 They serve two main purposes: to provide high availability and to increase read throughput.
 - **High Availability**: If a node containing a primary shard fails, one of the replica shards can be promoted to a primary shard, ensuring that no data is lost and the index remains available for both reads and writes.
-- **Read Scalability**: Replica shards can serve read requests (searches), which means you can scale out search volume by adding more replicas.
+- **Read Scalability**: Replica shards can serve read requests (searches), which means you can scale out search volume by adding more replicas => distribute the search load.
 - **Dynamic**: Unlike primary shards, the number of replica shards can be adjusted dynamically on a live index to change the redundancy and capacity of the system.

 Each primary shard can have one or more replica shards, and by default, Elasticsearch creates one replica for each primary shard.